FaFre/lensai/README.md

 ## Getting started

 Head over to the [wiki](./wiki/Quickstart-Guide) to learn how to set up the app and explore its features.

-## Notice: Seeking Test Users for App Launch on Google Play

-*June, 2024*

-Hello everyone,

-I am excited to announce that I am in the final stages of developing my new app and am preparing to launch it on Google Play.
-However, to meet the new testing requirements introduced by Google for personal developer accounts created after November 13, 2023, I need your help!

-### Why I Need Testers

-Google's new policy requires that developers run a closed test with at least 20 testers who have been opted-in for at least 14 days continuously before the app can be published to the production track on Google Play.
-This testing phase is crucial to ensure the app's quality, functionality, and user experience.

-### How You Can Help

-If you are interested in being a part of this testing phase, please follow these steps:

-1. **Send Your Google Account Email**: Email the Google account email address you use for Google Play to oss@movenext.me so I can add you to the testing group.
-2. **Opt-in to the Closed Test**: Once added, you will receive an invitation to join the closed testing group.
-3. **Use the App**: Download and use the app regularly for at least 14 days.
-4. **Provide Feedback**: Share any issues, bugs, or suggestions for improvement.

-### Benefits of Being a Tester

-- **Early Access**: Be among the first to use the app and explore its features.
-- **Influence Development**: Your feedback will directly impact the final version of the app.
-- **Exclusive Updates**: Receive updates and new features before they are released to the public.

-### How to Join

-Please send the email address of your Google account to oss@movenext.me to express your interest in joining the closed testing group.
-Your participation is greatly appreciated and will help ensure a successful launch on Google Play.

-Thank you for your support!